wp-plugins/zigweather/readme.txt

 Donate link: http://www.zigpress.com/donations/
 Tags: widget, multi-widget, sidebar, weather, worldwide, temperature, wind, rainfall, humidity, zig, zigpress Requires at least: 3.6
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 2.3.0
+Stable tag: 2.3.1

-Now reborn using a different API, ZigWeather gives you a multi-widget to show weather on your site.
+ZigWeather gives you a multi-widget to show weather on your site.

 == Description ==

+NOTE: ZIGWEATHER NOW REQUIRES PHP 5.3!

 ZigWeather gives you a multi-widget to show weather on your site.